enso-org/enso-archive/doc/design/engine/engine-services.md

 ### File Manager
 The file manager service is responsible for actually handling the physical files on disk.
 While there are some arguments for including this in the language server, it makes far more sense as a separate component.

 This component is responsible for the following:

 - **Code File Management:** Handling the loading and saving of code files on disk in response to commands from the GUI.
 - **Data File Management:** Handling the upload and download of data files that the users want to work with.
 These files should be accessible by the language server, but it doesn't need to know about how they got there or how they get edited.
 - **Version Control:** In the future, this component will also become responsible for interacting with the underlying version control system that stores the project data, and creating a coherent file history view for users.

+> The actionables for this section are:
+>
+> - Determine if whose responsibility the file-management component should be.

 ### Multi-Client Coordinator
 This coordinator process is responsible for accepting connections from multiple